hpcleuven/VscDocumentation/source/antwerp/uantwerp_slurm_specifics.rst

 .. seealso::
   For basic and advanced Slurm instructions, please see :ref:`Running jobs in Slurm <running jobs>` and :ref:`job advanced`.

-  For more specific information on Slurm use on the UAntwerp clusters, please see our :ref:`site-specific Slurm info<uantwerp_slurm_specifics>`.

 While the :ref:`Running jobs in Slurm <running jobs>` and :ref:`job advanced` pages provide basic and advanced information regarding Slurm, there are additional points to consider when using Slurm on Tier-2 clusters hosted